 New Year’s Eve

-CBS 3 will once again broadcast the Penn’s Landing New Year’s Eve fireworks live at midnight on December 31st.
+CBS 3 will once again ring in the New Year with a live broadcast of Penn’s Landing’s New Year’s Eve fireworks spectacular.

 The highlights include not one but two fireworks displays.
 KYW Newsradio anchorman Steve Nikazy will voice the shows.

 Citing the senseless violence that “makes my head spin,” a Philadelphia judge sentenced a 23-year-old man to 10-20 years in prison for his role in a shootout that left 5 people, all innocent bystanders, wounded.